 Ryan has been involved in the development of ShareTek software and services since June 2018, working to improve recovery outcomes through continuous technology innovation.

 Ryan is also an avid musician and multi-instrumentalist, performing regularly with a variety of musical groups in the Phoenix metro area and beyond.

-Zac Henry graduated from the University of St. Francis with a bachelor's degree in 2001.
-From there he worked in the student loan industry for 10+ years with jobs ranging from Finance, Manager of Operations and Information Security.
+Zac Henry graduated from the University of Saint Francis with a bachelor’s degree in 2001.
+From there, he worked in the student loan industry for 10+ years with jobs ranging from Finance, Manager of Operations to Information Security.

 He has been with ShareTek since April of 2019.
-Along with providing customer support, he also is involved with testing the new technology features that ShareTek provides to it's customers often.
+Along with providing customer support, he also provides testing and quality control of all of the platform upgrades and new features that are pushed frequently at ShareTek.

-Zac has lived in Arizona for 8 years and has dedicated much of his free time to coaching both of his son's baseball teams.
-He has been coaching baseball since he arrived in Arizona and has been nominated for Coach of the Year from the local youth league.
+Zac has lived in Arizona for 8 years and has dedicated much of his free time to coaching both of his son’s baseball teams.
+He has been coaching baseball since he moved to Arizona and was nominated for Coach of the Year from the local youth league in 2018.

 Zac has been married for over 20 years and enjoys hiking, fishing and camping with his family.